Piyushkumar99/GENC-Informatica-Powercenter-and-IICS-Solution/README.md

 ## 1. Database Fundamentals & Softskills

-Solutions for this above are as follows;
+Solutions for Database Fundamentals & Softskills are as follows;

 ### Hands-on